 Bemused by greed and the lack of loyalty shown, Khan opened up on the demands of promoting.

 “This boxing world is quite hard because they see me making millions.
 They’re coming up fighters.
 I still pay them good money out of my own purse to fight.
 These kids are getting a little greedy,” Khan exclusively told World Boxing News.

 “They want to become champions.
 But everything takes time.
 You can’t rush it.”

 Khan, known for his exceptional charity work across the world, has dipped his toes into the promoting scene, which includes co-owning MMA’s Super Fight League based in India.

-However, recent disappointments have left the Bolton man pondering whether the time and effort is worth the reward.
+However, recent disappointments have left the Bolton man pondering whether the time and effort are worth the reward.

 “One thing I’m going to say is there’s a lot of kids who I’ve tried to look after.
 They’ve just done me wrong by not trusting me.
-But at the same time there’s no reason not to trust me.
-I’m the only guy whose paid them the most they’ve been paid.
+But at the same time, there’s no reason not to trust me.
+I’m the only guy who paid them the most they’ve been paid.

-“At the end of the day it’s costing me.
-I’m flying to the fights, it’s costing me hotel bills.
+“At the end of the day, it costs me.
+I’m flying to the fights.
+It costs me hotel bills.
 The flight bills and time as well,” he concluded.